creptic/qbt-onadd/README.md

 - qbittorrent-cli installed

 We have no tracker info in config. so lets start with testing a category.
 When qbt-onadd.sh is first run.
-It will create a folder in ```` /home/yourusername/.config/qbt-onadd/ ````  with two files. settings.conf and a empty file log.txt.
+It will create a folder ```` /home/yourusername/.qbt-onadd/ ````  with two files. settings.conf and a empty file log.txt.
 * A copy settings.conf is in extras directory, or you can write one with -w

 If you want to use your own config path you have two options: